-Seton Hall offers all the advantages of a large research university—national reputation; challenging academic programs; notable alumni; state-of-the-art facilities; renowned faculty; and extensive opportunities for internships, research, and scholarship—with all of the benefits of a small, supportive, and nurturing environment.
-A 14:1 student-faculty ratio and average class size of 21 means faculty know more than just your name.
-At Seton Hall you’re part of a community dedicated to you and committed to providing a full and well-rounded experience inside the classroom—and beyond.
+Seton Hall offers all the advantages of a large research university—national reputation; challenging academic programs; notable alumni; state-of-the-art facilities; renowned faculty; and extensive opportunities for internships, research, and scholarship—with all the benefits of a small, supportive, and nurturing environment.

 “I transferred to Seton Hall from Syracuse because I wanted to be closer to NYC.
 And even though I was also accepted into NYU, I chose Seton Hall because it felt more caring and like home.
 It was a great decision; I got to be a Youth Ambassador at the UN, study abroad in Italy, and intern with the World Food Program.
 The quality of the faculty and the tremendous opportunities I’ve had at Seton Hall have been amazing.”